steelfreak/momoapi/doc.md

 ```

-python def create_api_user(accurl, collections_apiuser, collections_subkey, provider_callback_host): """Creates an API user.

-Args:
-    accurl: The base URL of the API.
-    collections_apiuser: The unique reference ID for the API user.
-    collections_subkey: The subscription key for the API user.
-    provider_callback_host: The callback host URL.

-Returns:
-    A dictionary containing the API user details, or None if an error occurred.
 """
-# ... (function implementation) ...

 -   This function makes a POST request to the MTN Mobile Money API to create an API user.
 -   It handles potential errors during the request and JSON decoding.
 -   Returns the API user details if successful, otherwise returns `None`.